insetavijit/AGAI.noteS9.Ground/PHP/Variables, Types & Operators.md

       • Eventually removed at script termination (end of request lifecycle)

 ```
-> [!quote] Rasmus Lerdorf (Creator of PHP) "PHP is about getting shit done — but only the people who truly master variables, types and operators get to do it elegantly, fast, and without ever being surprised."

 ---

 ## 01. Variable Declaration

 **Core Concept:** Creating named storage locations for values using `$variableName` syntax.
 ### The Reality Behind Declaration

 When you write `$price = 99.99;`, PHP doesn't just "store a number."
 Here's what actually happens: